menu

 South Shore is a tiny town located in the state of South Dakota.
-With a population of 187 people and just one neighborhood, South Shore is the 134th largest community in South Dakota.
-Much of the housing stock in South Shore was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 189 people and just one neighborhood, South Shore is the 134th largest community in South Dakota.
+South Shore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 South Shore real estate is some of the most expensive in South Dakota, although South Shore house values don't compare to the most expensive real estate in the U.S.

-When you are in South Shore, you'll notice that it is more blue-collar than most other communities in America.
-44.44% of South Shore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+South Shore is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Shore is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in South Shore who work in sales jobs (21.48%), maintenance occupations (16.30%), and food service (5.93%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, South Shore has relatively fewer families with younger children, and/or college students.
 Combined, this makes South Shore a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.